sallar/stringz/README.md

 # Stringz [![Build Status](https://travis-ci.org/sallar/stringz.svg?branch=master)](https://travis-ci.org/sallar/stringz) [![codecov](https://codecov.io/gh/sallar/stringz/branch/master/graph/badge.svg)](https://codecov.io/gh/sallar/stringz) [![npm](https://img.shields.io/npm/dm/stringz.svg)](https://www.npmjs.com/package/stringz)

 A really small, performant, zero-dependency, unicode-aware library for working with Strings in Node.js.

 Javascript has a serious problem with unicode.
 Even ES6 can’t solve the problem entirely since some characters like the new colored emojis are three bytes instead of two bytes.
 Sometimes even more! `"👍🏽".length` returns `4` which is totally wrong (hint: it should be 1!).
 ES6's `Array.from` tried to solve this, but that even fails: `Array.from("👍🏽")` returns `["👍", "🏽"]` which is incorrect.
 This library tries to tackle all these problems with a mega RegExp.
 [Read More Here](https://mathiasbynens.be/notes/javascript-unicode).

 🎈 Based on a RegExp copied from the [Lodash](https://github.com/lodash/lodash) library.

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 ## Features

-- Limit string to width (truncate/pad)
-- Unicode-aware string length
+* Unicode-aware string manipulation tools
-- Unicode-aware substring
-- Unicode-aware substr
-- High performance
+* High performance
+* Zero dependencies

 ## Install